knative/docs/docs/serving/cluster-local-route.md

 kubectl label route ${ROUTE_NAME} serving.knative.dev/visibility=cluster-local
 ```

-To label a kubernetes service:
+To label a Kubernetes service:

 ```shell
 kubectl label route ${SERVICE_NAME} serving.knative.dev/visibility=cluster-local
 ```

-By labeling the kubernetes service it allows you to restrict visibility in a more
+By labeling the Kubernetes service it allows you to restrict visibility in a more
 fine-grained way.
 See [subroutes](./using-subroutes.md) for information about
 tagged routes.